dcmri/dcmri/docs/source/index.rst

-dcmri is a Python toolbox for dynamic contrast MRI.
+A Python toolbox for dynamic contrast MRI.

 .. toctree::